guettli/intranets/README.md

 Be aware of those two completely different ways to handle information.

 I prefer the boring solution: Docs instead of news.
 Have a look at the blog post way: Who cares for them, if things change?
 Who will update hyperlinks which lead to nowhere?
 I most cases nobody has time for this.

+But you can have the best of both worlds: A fancy news channel full of emotions, which sometimes announces changes in the central and boring documentation.

 # Which Wiki Software?